 NOTE: FTP transfers files without encryption.
-For higher security, disable the FTP server, and transfer files with SCP.
-Selecting and configuring Secure SHell (SSH) enables SCP automatically.
+For higher security, transfer files with Secure CoPy (SCP).
+Secure SHell (SSH) is enabled by default, and enables SCP automatically.
 However, SCP will not allow a file transfer until the Super User default password (apc) is changed.

-At any time that you want a Rack PDU to be accessible for management by Data Center Expert, FTP Server must be enabled in the Rack PDU interface.
+At any time that you want a Rack PDU to be accessible for management by Data Center Expert, FTP server access must be enabled in the Rack PDU interface.